Sharing is caring!

 Tegalalang rice terrace are Bali rice terraces near Ubud

 Tegalalang rice paddy, Bali looks like a true patchwork art.
-And finally, you should rest assured: walking around the Bali Tegalalang rice terrace will reward you with lots of photo opportunities!
+And finally, you should rest assured: walking around the Bali Tegalalang rice terrace will reward you with many photo opportunities!

 Electric Bike Tour to Tegallalang Rice Terraces from Ubud